 Recently my practice has been influenced by the work of Tracey Windmill who teaches the "Art of Transformational Touch."
 Creating an environment of safety, trust, non-judgement and care allows the possibility for change and healing by supporting connection, deep listening and trust in the body's ability to heal.

-My own personal experiences of injury, and physical and mental challenges, combined with my manual massage skills, Iyengar Yoga training, and passion for research allows me to offer treatments that enhance and strengthen the health and well-being of my clients.
+My personal experiences of injury, and other physical and mental challenges, combined with my manual massage skills, Iyengar Yoga training, and passion for research, informs my treatments and teaching that support, enhance and strengthen health and well-being.

-I use a variety of techniques tailored to patient needs which may include Trigger Point Therapy, Myofascial Release and Cupping, Active Engagement Techniques, Muscle Energy, Craniosacral, Visceral, Swedish, Stretching, Joint Mobilization, Thai Massage and Table Thai.
+I use a variety of techniques tailored to client needs which may include Trigger Point Therapy, Myofascial Release, Cupping, Active Engagement Techniques, Muscle Energy, Craniosacral, Visceral, Swedish, Stretching, Joint Mobilization, Thai Massage, Dynamic Thai and Osteothai.